IBM/personal-wealth-portfolio-mgt-bot/README.md

 * [**Simulated Instrument Analytics**](https://console.ng.bluemix.net/catalog/services/simulated-instrument-analytics)

 **Note**
-* Because this Journey uses 4 Bluemix services, you may hit your limit for the number of services you have instantiated.
+* Because this pattern uses 4 IBM Cloud services, you may hit your limit for the number of services you have instantiated.
 You can get around this by removing services you don't need anymore.
 Additionally - if you hit the limit on the number of Apps you have created, you may need to also remove any that you don't need anymore.
 * Record the userid, password from the credentials tab on the Conversation Service.

 ## 3. Configure Watson Conversation